Meera (1992 film): Production

 The film marked the first high-profile project for Vikram, with the actor revealing that it was the first time he had worked on big sets.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vaali.
 The song "O Butterfly" is set in Natabhairavi, a Carnatic raga.

 Reception

 RPR of Kalki negatively reviewed the film, and said viewers needed Amrutanjan to cure the headaches they would receive from watching it.
+Sreeram felt this film was his mistake as a director.